sourcegraph/sourcegraph-public-snapshot/doc/admin/privileges.md

 ## Access to all repositories

 Site administrators are able to access all repositories on the Sourcegraph instance and manage the settings of individual repositories.
+However, this setting can be changed in `admin/config/site.schema.json` as seen [here](https://docs.sourcegraph.com/admin/config/site_config#authz-enforceForSiteAdmins) so admins can only see private code they have access to in the code host.

 ## Access to all GraphQL APIs